-EU approves medication that quenches urge to drink alcoholFebruary 28th, 2013 in Addiction /
+EU approves medication that quenches urge to drink alcoholFebruary 28, 2013 in Medicine & Health / Addiction

 The European Union has given the green light for the sale of a medication that will help quench the urge for alcoholics to drink, the companies behind the new treatment said Thursday.